civictechsweden/civictech.se/_events/civic-tech-lab-the-two-money-problems-sv.md

 ---
 group: []
-lang: en
+lang: sv
-title: 'Civic Tech Lab: The Two Money Problems-(copy)'
+title: 'Civic Tech Lab: The Two Money Problems'
 image: "/uploads/bg_hemsidan.jpg"
 excerpt: Are you running a Civic Tech project anywhere in the world, or planning to do so?
 Welcome to our lab about money problems on May 5th!